CAC/PAC JF-17 Thunder: Further development

 Pakistan negotiated with British and Italian defence firms regarding avionics and radars for the JF-17 development.
 Radar options include the Italian Galileo Avionica's Grifo S7, the French Thomson-CSF's RC400 (a variant of the RDY-2), and the British company SELEX Galileo's Vixen 500E AESA radar.
 In 2010, the PAF had reportedly selected ATE Aerospace Group to integrate French-built avionics and weapons systems over rival bids from Astrac, Finmeccanica and a Thales-Sagem joint venture.
 Fifty JF-17s were to be upgraded and an optional fifty from 2013 onwards, at a cost of up to US$1.36 billion.
 The RC-400 radar, MICA AAMs, and several air-to-surface weapons are believed to be in the contract.
 The PAF also held talks with South Africa for the supply of Denel A-darter AAMs.

 In April 2010, after eighteen months of negotiations, the deal was reportedly suspended; reports cited French concerns about Pakistan's financial situation, the protection of sensitive French technology, and by Indian lobbying, which operates many French-built aircraft.
 France wanted the PAF to purchase several Mirage 2000-9 fighters from the United Arab Emirates Air Force, which would overlap with the upgraded JF-17.
 In July 2010, the PAF's Chief of Air Staff, Air Chief Marshal Rao Qamar Suleman, said such reports were false, stating: "I have had discussions with French Government officials who have assured me that this is not the position of their government...someone was trying to cause mischief—to put pressure on France not to supply the avionics we want".

 On 18 December 2013, production of Block 2 JF-17s began at PAC's Kamra facility.
 These have an air-to-air refuelling capability, improved avionics, enhanced load carrying capacity, data link, and electronic warfare capabilities.
 Block 2 construction is planned to run until 2016, after which the manufacturing of further developed Block III aircraft is planned.
 In December 2015, it was announced that the 16th Block II aircraft had been handed over resulting in standing up of the 4th squadron.

 On 17 June 2015, Jane's Defence Weekly confirmed that JF-17 Block III will have an AESA radar, a helmet-mounted display (HMD) and possibly an internal infrared search and tracking (IRST) system.
-A two-seat version was also reportedly be produced in Block III.
+A two-seat version was also reportedly to be produced in Block III.
 Unconfirmed reports claim that Block III will also have a better flight management system.
 Selex ES has promoted its next-generation cockpit as a possible upgrade of JF-17 Block III; this cockpit includes a new mission computer, an enhanced head-up display and contemporary multi-function displays, plus the capability for the pilot to use a single, large-area display instead.

-In July 2020, despite Indian protest Russian state-owned United Engine Corporation developed a new engine RD-93MA for JF-17 fighter being built by Pakistan.
+In July 2020, despite Indian protests, Russian state-owned United Engine Corporation developed a new engine designated RD-93MA for the JF-17 fighter being built by Pakistan.